Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-The company also commits to the UN Guiding Principles on Business and Human rights.
+The company also commits to the Universal Declaration of Human Rights.

 • Y